qradiolink/qradiolink/README.md

 - Radio forwarding over VOIP - forward voice to the VOIP connection and viceversa
 - Direct VOIP talk-around (only requires connection to a VOIP server and no radio)
 - Wideband digital voice streaming over the Internet with the **Opus** audio codec
+- Audio recording for local audio output in FLAC format
 - Remote control via network (requires a telnet client or similar program, can be scripted)
 - Remote control via Mumble private text messages
 - Run headless (no graphical user interface) for terminal usage on embedded platforms like the Raspberry Pi or similar boards without any screen